BradHutchings/Mmojo-Server-v1/docs/5c-Build-mmojo-server-cosmo.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The fifth step in building Mmojo Server is to build the Mmojo Server.
+The fifth step in building Mmojo Server is to build the `mmojo-server` executables.

+In this substep, we will build `mmojo-server-cosmo` for x86_64 and arm64.
+We will then package them in an Actual Portable Executable (APE) file.

-In this third substep, we will build a Mmojo Server with Cosmopoltan.
-The resulting combined binary file will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
+The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
+As a zip file, the APE can also hold configuration files and .gguf models.
+The APE will not perform as well as platform-specifc builds.
+It does not have the most optimized GGML CPU code and does not use GGML GPU options.
+Tradeoffs.

 ---
 ### Environment Variables